kjappelbaum/structure_comp/docs/source/quickstart.rst

     :alt: QQ-plot for identical distributions
     :figclass: align-center

-    QQ-plot for the void fractions of the structures in the Core-COF datset.:cite:`tong_exploring_2017`.
+    QQ-plot for the void fractions of the structures in the Core-COF datset. :cite:`tong_exploring_2017`.

 Whereas, if the value of the property is consistently lower for one dataset, we would expect something like